xsdk-project/MathPackagesTraining2020/_lessons/amrex/lesson.md

 ### Follow-up Questions

-{% include qanda question='Why might it be important to have n_cell be a power of 2 in the "Race" example but not in the "Pachinko" example?' answer='In the "Race" example we use multigrid to solve for the flow field.'%}
+1. Why might it be important to have `n_cell` be a power of 2 in the "Race" example but not in the "Pachinko" example?
+  * In the "Race" example we use multigrid to solve for the flow field.

-{% include qanda question='How do I build an AMReX-based code in 2D vs 3D?' answer='set DIM=2 vs DIM=3 in the GNUmakefile'%}
+2. How do I build an AMReX-based code in 2D vs 3D?
+  * set `DIM=2` vs `DIM=3` in the `GNUmakefile`

-{% include qanda question='How do I build a serial version vs a parallel version of an AMReX-based code?' answer='if you set USE_MPI=TRUE in the GNUmakefile then you can run in serial or parallel.'%}
+3. How do I build a serial version vs a parallel version of an AMReX-based code?
+  * If you set `USE_MPI=TRUE` in the `GNUmakefile` then you can run in serial or parallel.

-{% include qanda question='How different is the Pachinko code itself for 2D vs 3D?' answer='Not very!
-Search for the test on AMREX_SPACEDIM in the source files to see how few lines are different.'%}
+4. How different is the Pachinko code itself for 2D vs 3D?
+  * Not very!
+Search for the test on `AMREX_SPACEDIM` in the source files to see how few lines are different.

-{% include qanda question='How could I make the parallel decomposition in the Pachinko example load balance the particle work?' answer='Use a cost function based on number of particles instead of number of grid cells.'%}
+5. How could I make the parallel decomposition in the Pachinko example load balance the particle work?
+  * Use a cost function based on number of particles instead of number of grid cells.

 ### Suggested Evening Activities